Miss Hanafi: Reception

 Mada Masr praised the film, calling it one of Egypt's cinematic gems.
 The expanded that the film "breaks every social norm and cinematic cliché of its time.
 Boy loves girl, boy chases girl, boy sings about girl’s beautiful eyes, and finally boy marries girl.
 But in Miss Hanafi the boy is the girl!
 And he/she chooses celibacy and scolds those who chose to marry."
 They also explained that while other films of the 1950s might have had story lines where the men dressed as women, this one was "unusual in its progressive questioning around gender because it is very early, very funny, not particularly political, and it’s set in a working-class neighborhood."

 The Al-Hanager Arts Centre in Cairo celebrated the work of director Fettin Abdel-Wahab as part of the 2007 Egyptian Centennials exhibition, noting him as a pioneer of the social comedy school of Egyptian cinema, and his film Miss Hanfi as among the most frequently watched and influential.

-In 2006, Miss Hanafi was determined by Bibliotheca Alexandrina as one of the most important 100 films in the history of Egyptian cinema.
+The film has been included in the 2006 Bibliotheca Alexandrina's 100 Greatest Egyptian Films.